KSP-KOS/KOS/doc/source/structures/orbits/orbitablevelocity.rst

 OrbitableVelocity
 =================

 When any :struct:`Orbitable` object returns its :attr:`VELOCITY <Orbitable:VELOCITY>` suffix, it returns it as a structure containing a pair of both its orbit-frame velocity and its surface-frame velocity at the same instant of time.
-To obtain its velocity as a vector you must pick whether you want the oribtal or surface velocities by giving a further suffix:
+To obtain its velocity as a vector you must pick whether you want the orbital or surface velocities by giving a further suffix:

 .. structure:: OrbitableVelocity::